-- Don’t look distracted by fidgeting, playing with your phone or looking off into the distance.
+- Don’t look or be distracted by fidgeting, playing with your phone or looking off into the distance.

-It’s fair to say that most adults don’t go through any silent period at all.
+It’s fair to say that most adults don’t go through a silent period at all.
 We often try to jump straight into speaking.

 The problem with trying to speak from the beginning is that a period of silent listening can actually be hugely beneficial.